 On December 22, 2019, Uzbekistan held parliamentary elections.
 The Organization for Security and Co-operation in Europe’s Office for Democratic Institutions and Human Rights (OSCE ODIHR) noted that the elections “took place under improved legislation and with greater tolerance of independent voices but did not yet demonstrate genuine competition and full respect of election day procedures.”

 Five registered political parties, all seen as loyal to the current administration, were allowed to run candidates in the elections, but no opposition parties or independent candidates were permitted to run for office.

 More than 50 people imprisoned on politically motivated charges have been released since September 2016, including rights activists, journalists, and opposition activists.
 Uzbekistan has also reportedly released hundreds of independent Muslims, who practice Islam outside strict state controls, but this is impossible to verify.
 Many former prisoners have not been legally rehabilitated, meaning among other things that their unjust convictions have yet to be quashed and they have not received adequate medical treatment, despite being in poor health due to their imprisonment.

-In August, President Mirziyoyev pardoned scholars Akrom Malikov and Rustam Abdummanapov, independent religious believer and former cleric, Ruhiddin Fahriddinov, and independent rights activist Iskandar Khudaiberganov.
-In February, Uzbek authorities released Aramis Avakyan, a farmer.
+In August, President Mirziyoyev pardoned scholars Akrom Malikov and Rustam Abdumannapov, independent religious believer and former cleric, Ruhiddin Fahriddinov, and independent rights activist Iskandar Khudaiberganov.
+In February, Uzbek authorities released Aramais Avakyan, a farmer.

 In March, Kashkadarya Regional Criminal Court of Uzbekistan fully acquitted rights defender Chuyan Mamatkulov, who in 2013 was sentenced to 10 years in prison on false charges and then released in 2018.